 Places To Visit In Raigarh

 About 10 min drive from the train station in Raigarh (which can be landmarked as the centre of the city) lies the popular picnic spot of Ram Jharna which has a religious significance to the locals.
-One can walk in the jungles enjoy hiking.
-Then the popular Singhapur Caves and its rock painting, that are said to be the oldest sculptures on earth — a place of archaeological importance.
+One can walk in the jungles and enjoy hiking.
+Then the popular Singhapur Caves and its rock painting, which are said to be the oldest sculptures on earth — a place of archaeological importance.
 Those into wildlife and flora and fauna can explore Gomarda Wildlife Sanctuary.
 So yea, other than Chakradhar Samaroh, there are many places to visit in Raigarh.

-Raigarh can moreover be your go-to destination if you’ll like to revel at some cherish the marvels of age-old architecture.
+Raigarh can moreover be your go-to destination if you’ll like to revel at some cherish marvels of age-old architecture.
 Due to limited time in hand, I couldn’t visit or capture many classical buildings in Raigarh, but just like any other tourist visiting Raigarh, I chanced to explore and get myself clicked at one of the popular places to visit in Raigarh: The King’s Palace, or the Moti Mahal.

 Do you know of more places to visit in Raigarh?
 Have you been to Chakradhar Samaroh?
 Would you like to add more to the article?
 Let me know in the comments below!